Poppy Seed Roll

 ½ cup milk

 1 yolk for brushing the top

-In a bowl of an electric mixer with a dough hook put flour, yeast, sugar, butter, milk, vanilla, egg yolk and salt and knead at medium speed for 5-6 minutes until the dough is smooth.
-Divide to 2 batches.
+In a bowl of an electric mixer with a dough hook put flour, yeast, sugar, butter, milk, vanilla, egg yolk, and salt and knead at medium speed for 5-6 minutes until the dough is smooth.
+Divide into 2 batches.
 Wrap each in plastic wrap and refrigerate for about an hour.